KDE/documentation-develop-kde-org/content/docs/features/configuration/porting_kf6.md

 Since the QML classes are no longer in KDeclarative, the `KQuickAddons` namespace is no longer suitable.
 Because of this, `KDeclarative::ConfigModule` to renamed to `KQuickConfigModule` and `KQuickAddons::ManagedConfigModule` to `KQuickManagedConfigModule`.

+### Class-hierarchy changes
+In KF5, the APIs of the QML and QWidgets KCMs were very different.
+This causes a mental burden when working with different UI-technologies.
+In KF6, we have the `KAbstractConfigModule` class, which contains all the APIs that are not specific to to any of UI-technology.
+Since the QML KCMs are more widely used in KDE nowadays and the API is cleaner, most API was copied from those classes.

 ### Changes to `ConfigModule` and `ManagedConfigModule`
 The QQmlComponent::Status getter was removed for lack of usage. `showPassiveNotification`/`passiveNotificationRequested` were also removed.
 The attached `quickHelp` property was also removed, because it is not used when displaying KCMs.
+Setting a `rootOnlyMessage` was also removed due to it being unused.

 Also, we no longer use KPackage to install QML files, instead we bundle them as QRC.
 This way all needed files are embedded in the plugin.
 This simplifies testing and installation.